 Summary Performance on Settlement Agreement Requirements

 Final Settlement Agreement (FSA) Requirements Baseline Performance April - September 2022 Performance October 2022 - March 2023 Performance April - September 2023 Performance

 (FSA IV.I.3.)

 Dates to reach final target and

 interim benchmarks to be added

 once approved.

-Therapeutic Foster Care Baseline data for this measure Data are not available for Data are not available for Data are not available for
+Therapeutic Foster Care Placements - Level of Care Placement: Baseline data for this measure are not available.
+Data are not available for this period.
+Data are not available for this period.
+Data are not available for this period.

-Placements - Level of Care are not available. this period. this period. this period.
 146

-Placement:

 23.a.
-Within 60 Days:

-At least 90% of children

-assessed as in need of

-therapeutic foster care

-placement shall be in the

-Therapeutic Level of Care and

-specific placement type that

-matches the Level of Care for which the child was assessed

-within sixty (60) days following

-the date of the first Level of Care
+Within 60 Days: At least 90% of children assessed as in need of therapeutic foster care placement shall be in the Therapeutic Level of Care and specific placement type that matches the Level of Care for which the child was assessed within sixty (60) days following the date of the first Level of Care Placement recommendation.

-Placement recommendation.

 (FSA IV.I.4.)

-Summary Performance on Settlement Agreement Requirements Final Settlement Agreement (FSA) Requirements Baseline Performance April - September 2022 Performance October 2022 - March 2023 Performance April - September 2023 Performance Dates to reach final target and interim benchmarks to be added once approved.
-Therapeutic Foster Care Placements - Level of Care Placement: 23.b.
-At least 95% of children assessed as in need of therapeutic foster care placement shall be in the Therapeutic Level of Care and specific placement type that matches the Level of Care for which the child was assessed within ninety (90) days following the date of the first Level of Care Placement recommendation.
-Baseline data for this measure are not available.
+Final Settlement Agreement (FSA) Requirements Baseline Performance April - September 2022 Performance October 2022 - March 2023 Performance April - September 2023 Performance Dates to reach final target and interim benchmarks to be added once approved.
+Therapeutic Foster Care Placements - Level of Care Placement: Baseline data for this measure are not available.
 Data are not available for this period.
 Data are not available for this period.
 Data are not available for this period.
-147
+147 23.b.
+At least 95% of children assessed as in need of therapeutic foster care placement shall be in the Therapeutic Level of Care and specific placement type that matches the Level of Care for which the child was assessed which the child was assessed within ninety (90) days following the date of the first Level of Care Placement recommendation.